 1. Publication, authorship and author’s responsibilities

-AEMR-EJ is a double blind peer reviewed journal.
-Papers have to be intended to report new scientific findings.
-They shall describe the findings understandably, give correct and complete references to previous work by the authors and by others (citations), repeat previously published findings only inasmuch as it is necessary for understanding the context, and in a clearly identified form.
+AEMR-EJ is a double-blind, peer-reviewed journal.
+Papers in whatever research tradition must report new scientific findings.
+They should knowledgeably present the findings, give correct and complete references to previous related work by the authors and by others (citations), repeat previously published findings only inasmuch as it is necessary for understanding the context, and in a clearly identified form.

-Authors are obliged to participate in peer review process, to provide retractions or corrections of mistakes and to state that all data in article are real and authentic.
-In joint papers, authors have to state that they all significantly contributed to the research.
+Authors are obliged to participate in the peer-review process, to provide retractions or corrections of mistakes and to state that all data in article are real and authentic.
+In papers with multiple authors, all authors have to state that they have significantly contributed to the research.

 Authors have to list all references used in the paper.
-That includes written and audiovisual sources.
-Plagiarism or fraudulent data of any extent will lead to refusal and sanction from further publication.
-In the process of editing, detection software is applied.
+This includes written and audiovisual sources.
+Plagiarism or any use of fraudulent data will lead to rejection from publication.
+In the process of editing, detection software is used to help identify such issues.
 With respect to the originality of papers published, it is strictly forbidden to publish the same paper in more than one journal or book series at a time.

 2. Responsibility for the reviewers and editors

-Reviewers and editors of submitted manuscripts shall be bound to respect confidentiality and to disclose conflicts of interest with respect to the research, the authors and/or the research funders.
+Reviewers and editors of submitted manuscripts are bound to respect confidentiality and to disclose conflicts of interest with respect to the research, the authors, and/or the research funders.

-Reviewers have to respond to a submitted manuscript within a time limit of 6-8 weeks.
+Reviewers must agree to respond to a submitted manuscript within 6-8 weeks.

 3. Publishing ethics issues

-The editorial board has to monitor publishing ethics.
-Papers submitted that cause ethical conflicts in any of their parts through plagiarism, fraudulent data, or issues that endanger the integrity of any academic record, have to be withdrawn and the authors excluded from further publications.
-Retraction of a paper follows the reviewers’ recommendation and a majority decision by the editorial board.
+The editorial board will monitor ethics of publication, following the rules and practices mentioned by COPE.
+Papers submitted that cause ethical conflicts through plagiarism, fraudulent data, or issues that endanger the integrity of any academic record, will be rejected and the authors excluded from further publication in the series.
+Rejection of a paper follows the reviewers’ recommendations and a majority decision by the editorial board.
 In the same way, the editorial board precludes business needs from compromising intellectual and ethical standards.
-The editorial board is always willing to publish corrections, clarifications, retractions and apologies when needed.
-Authors as well as readers are invited to address their opinion regarding ethical issues observed as soon as they have been noticed.

---> Wendischer Verlag c/o Hartmut Leipner Am Hammergraben 29 03042 Cottbus Co-Editor & Webmaster: Gisa Jähnichen Mühsamstr.
+--> Wendischer Verlag c/o Hartmut Leipner Am Hammergraben 29 03042 Cottbus Phone: +49 174 6997743 Co-Editor & Webmaster: Gisa Jähnichen Mühsamstr.
 64 10249 Berlin firstname.lastname@example.org 0049-30-4292829 Haftungshinweis: Trotz sorgfältiger inhaltlicher Kontrolle übernehmen wir keine Haftung für die Inhalte externer Links.
 Für den Inhalt der verlinkten Seiten sind ausschließlich deren Betreiber verantwortlich.ASIAN EUROPEAN MUSIC RESEARCH E-JOURNAL: WENDISCHER VERLAG